PhilosophySchool of History, Anthropology, Philosophy and Politics | MPhil

 Philosophy, with a particular emphasis on metaphysics, philosophy of mind, logic, epistemology, moral and political philosophy.

-You’ll become part of our vibrant postgraduate research culture, focused on areas including epistemology, ethics, philosophy of religion, philosophy of science, and political philosophy.
+You’ll become part of our vibrant postgraduate research culture, focused on areas including Applied Ethics, 19th Century European Philosophy, Moral Philosophy, Philosophy of Science, Epistemology, Political Philosophy, and the Philosophy of Religion.

 You’ll see our thriving research culture yourself, through visits and talks, conferences and workshops, reading groups and the staff seminar series.